 As an apostle of the church, he was driven to an angry fit after discovering a group of Germans worshipping an oak tree.
-He promptly cut down the tree, only to discover a fir tree growing inside of it.
+Little did he know that his tantrum would forever influence Christmas in Germany, for he promptly cut down the tree, only to discover a fir tree growing inside of it.
 St. Boniface considered this a religious miracle, and so he dutifully spread the word of the transformation and the Christmas tree became an article of Christian faith in Germany.

 Still, it apparently took some time for German families to adopt the custom of decorating an entire tree in their homes.
 Many families simply draped evergreen branches on mantels and furniture until the 17th century, when the practice of putting up an entire tree and decorating it with apples, German gingerbread and silk flowers began to catch on.
-By the 19th century, the Christmas tree had become the focal point of Christmas decorations in many German homes, and the Nativity scene found a new place underneath or next to the tree.
+By the 19th century, the evergreen had become the focal point of decorations for Christmas in Germany, and the Nativity scene found a new place underneath or next to the tree.

 The Christmas tree found its way to America in the mid-1850s and achieved national prominence thanks to two presidents: President Franklin Pierce, who requested the first White House Christmas tree, and President Calvin Coolidge, who authorized the first national Christmas tree lighting ceremony on the White House lawn in 1923.

 One German custom, though, seems to have remained integral to Europe – that of the golden angel, which either adorns the top of German Christmas trees or serves as a centerpiece on holiday tables.